Matrix3600/msvc-libs/README.md

 This is not the case with executables created with GNU or MinGW based tools (*-windows-gnu or *-mingw64-gnu).

-This is especially useful when cross-compiling on Linux, where Visual Studio is not available.

 The library is compatible with toolchains like the free software LLVM, including a modern and flexible compiler (Clang) that often produces smaller executables than GCC or Visual Studio.

+Every file of the library must be referenced everywhere by an identical name.
-On case-sensitive systems like Linux, filenames must always be identical.
-Mixing case can cause endless problems, so it's best to use all-lowercase filenames.
+On case-sensitive systems like Linux, mixing case can cause endless problems, so it's best to use all-lowercase filenames.

 The Visual Studio library was designed for Windows, so it didn't take this into account; the filenames have a mix of lower and upper case letters, sometimes